Practice Development for Medical Expert Witnesses

 Deities and Smart Things

 We have to crack the code or there is no marketing strategy for you online.
-(Check out companion article 2022 Guide to Directories and Referral Services: One Online Marketing Strategy).
+(Companion article 2023 Guide to Directories and Referral Services: One Online Marketing Strategy).

 What’s an algorithm?

 The Google “brain” “process” is called an algorithm.
 It is a complicated application of software that filters billions of bits of information through a logic-structure to determine what the searcher “really” wants to know and where the “true” answers lie.

 Your practice must play well with the Algorithm or, like the wallflower, end up on page 102.